Pat Hanly: Early life

 Born in Palmerston North, Hanly was educated at Palmerston North Boys' High School.
 His parents organised a hairdressing apprenticeship for him and he left school during 1948 without completing his fourth-form year.
 During this time Hanly took night classes and then enrolled as a non-diploma student at the Canterbury College School of Art in Christchurch in 1952.
 After completing his studies there, Hanly travelled to Europe, and attended classes at the Chelsea School of Art.

 Career

 Hanly returned to New Zealand in 1962, and accepted a part-time position teaching drawing at the University of Auckland School of Architecture.
 Hanly is one of New Zealand's most prolific artists.
 Hanly continued to paint until his retirement in 1994.

 The restored mural Rainbow Pieces (1971) at Christchurch Town Hall, commissioned by Sir Miles Warren, photographed in 2019.

 Major public commissions

 Hanly completed a number of large public murals at Auckland Airport, the University of Auckland School of Architecture, and the Aotea Centre.
 Hanly was also responsible for the Peace Mural on the corner of Karangahape and Ponsonby Roads in Auckland.

 Hanly was also commissioned by Miles Warren to paint "Rainbow Pieces" for the Christchurch Town Hall in 1971.
+His murals the Seven Ages of Man are displayed in the University of Auckland Medical School building.